samharad/wordle-wrapped/README.md

 - [ ] Make it save-able
 - [ ] Acquire domain
 - [ ] Deploy
+- [ ] Show placeholder data when nothing is pasted
 - [x] Add year to puzzle data